jbock-java/simple-component/README.md

 2. `@Qualifier` and `@Named`
 3. `@Component` along with `@Component.Factory`

-There is no `@Scope`.
-Instead, you have a guarantee that every injection point gets invoked at most once per component instance.
-Hence, the `@Singleton` annotation is unnecessary and is ignored.
-There is no "prototype scope", which is the default scope in dagger.
+### Note to `javax.inject` users

+The `@Scope` and `@Singleton` annotations are **ignored!**
+They are too confusing.
+Instead, you have a simple rule: Everywhere a particular bean is injected, you get *the same instance* of the bean.

+But of course, if you *need* to have multiple (distinct) instances of a bean, you can inject a `Provider<TheBean> beanProvider`.
+It will create a new bean instance everytime `beanProvider.get()` is invoked.

+### Note to dagger users

-There are no subcomponents or "component dependencies" (in dagger terms).
-You can still have more than one component though.
+There are no "subcomponents" or "component dependencies".
+It may not be very elegant, but declaring several regular components should be enough in most cases.

-There is no `@Module` (in dagger terms); all `@Provides` methods must be static and live directly in the component.
+There is no `@Module`; instead, you can have `@Provides` methods directly in the component.
-There is no restriction on the return type of a `@Provides` method, as long as it does not return `void`.
+A `@Provides` method must be `static`.

-There is no `@Binds` which, in dagger, does binding of a bean to its interface type.
+There is no `@Binds`.
-It can be emulated with a simple `@Provides` method, or, if you control the source code of the interface, a static `@Inject` method.
+It can be emulated with a `@Provides` method, or, if you control the source code of the interface, a static `@Inject` method.

-There is no need for `@BindsInstance`.
-Each parameter of a `@Component.Factory` method is treated as if it had that annotation.
+There is no need for the `@BindsInstance` annotation.

+Please note, unlike in dagger, there is no way to associate a particular bean with a particular component.
+A component implementation may use *any* `@Inject` - annotated constructor (or static method), as long as it is accessible to it, by Java's normal visibility rules.

 ### Do more with less

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.
-* It also includes its own `@Inject` annotation, so you don't *have* to depend on one of these.
+* Includes its own copy of the JSR-330 annotations, excluding `@Scope` and `@Singleton`, so you don't *have* to depend on one of these.
 * Allows injection into static method.
-* No typecasts in generated code, duh.
+* No typecasts in generated code.
+Yes, dagger may generate unnecessary typecasts if some of your beans are package-private, even if they are in the same package as the component.
-* Generates only the component implementation and nothing else, so this *should* be faster than dagger and doesn't bloat your jar as much.
+* Generates only the component implementation and nothing else, so it doesn't bloat your jar as much.

 The new feature, "injection into static method" is only allowed if the method's return value matches the type of the enclosing class.
-For example, this is allowed because the method returns `Heater`:
+The following is allowed because the method returns `Heater`:

 ```java
 public interface Heater {